 Journal Citation Reports - provides impact factor, ranking information, and 5-year trends for journals in the social sciences, science and technology.
+Some features require a Web of Science account, which can take a few days to be created or be updated.

 Web of Science (WoS) - the electronic versions of Science Citation Index, Social Sciences Citation Index, and the Arts & Humanities Citation Index.
 It covers core journals in all disciplines and offers the ability to search for any author - researchers are no longer restricted to just the first author of a paper.
 It also contains Conference Proceedings Citation Index which will allow researchers to locate information about conference papers (and times they have been cited) in Web of Science.